 Keep in mind:

-• The High Deductible Health Plan (HDHP) costs you less from your paycheck, so you may have extra money available to put in your HSA.
+• The HDHP costs you less from your paycheck, so you may have extra money available to put in your HSA.

 • You can only spend HSA money that’s actually been deposited into your account.
 If you don’t have enough money in your HSA when you need it, you can pay another way and reimburse yourself later so you take full advantage of your HSA’s tax savings.